EU, Japan seal free trade in signal to Trump

 European farm lobby Copa-Cogeca called it "good news".
 Wine exporters alone should save 134 million euros a year in duty and no longer be a big disadvantage to U.S. and Australian wineries.

 The Japan Business Council in Europe, representing Japanese firms in the EU, said it would create "mutual prosperity".
+The Japan Automobile Manufacturers Association also welcomed it.

-Both sides, which are also forging a parallel cooperation agreement on broader political issues such as security, crisis aid and climate change, forecast that the deal will boost economic growth and employment in Japan and in Europe.
+Both the EU and Japan, which are also forging a parallel cooperation pact on broader political issues such as security, crisis aid and climate change, forecast that the trade deal will boost economic growth and employment in Japan and in Europe.

 One detail to be ironed out is how complaints from business over how authorities apply the treaty will be dealt with.
 That is a touchy subject in Europe due to concerns that trade pacts give too much power to big multinationals.
 European parliaments nearly blocked a deal with Canada last year over such issues.